 It’s surprising how many businesses still offer no benefits beyond the basic holiday, paid leave and pensions statutory in their jurisdiction.
 By looking at the cost versus the performance and loyalty return, this makes no sense.

-According to the recent Global Pay Optimization Survey, conducted by NGA at the end of 2015, businesses that have a benefits and rewards programs in place say it makes absolute business sense.
+According to the Global Pay Optimization Survey, conducted by NGA, businesses that have a benefits and rewards programs in place say it makes absolute business sense.

 Companies with online, self-service options, where employees manage their own rewards packages, report even greater returns.

 For the majority of businesses, the cost of rolling out a flexible benefits scheme is almost immediately negated by the cost savings gained through process standardization, retention and control of costs.

 NGA Benefits introduces seamless admin checks, for example, matching the number of employees against invoices for premiums.

 Most pension and insurance companies issue a single invoice for all employees, but what if someone leaves?
 How easy is it to notice if the premium of a now ex-employee is still being paid?
 The processing lag using standard processes can be several months, with several £1,000s in overpaid premiums.